nawafAlsaadi/DevBuddy/AutoCRUD.Presentation/README.md

   **Example:** `--config ./config.json`.

 ## Configuration File: `config.json`
 The `config.json` file plays a crucial role in the DevBuddy tool by defining the templates and settings used for code generation.
 This configuration ensures that the tool generates code that is tailored to the specific architecture and naming conventions of your project.
-Explore the configuration file at this URL, where you are welcome to view and adjust it to better align with your specific needs.
+Explore the configuration file at [Here](https://github.com/nawafAlsaadi/DevBuddy/blob/main/config.json), where you are welcome to view and adjust it to better align with your specific needs.

 ### Structure:
 - **TemplateCategories**: An array of different templates that AutoCRUD can generate.
 Each category is specified with attributes and a template information block that includes the project layer, subfolder path, and filename pattern.